Thalbahn Habsheim: History

 The Thalbahn was built during the First World War by German soldiers and Romanian prisoners of war as a military light railway with a gauge of 600 mm.
 For the construction of the route, steel rails were permanently laid onto wooden sleepers.

 Route

 The route ran initially from Habsheim railway station to the southwest to Tagsdorf.
-On the way, there was a 3 km long branch line to Schlierbach as well as secondary spurs to the ammunition depot Kägymühle and the Pioneer Park Steige.
+On the way, there was a 3 km long branch line to Schlierbach and secondary spurs to the ammunition depot Kägymühle and the Pioneer Park Steige.
 The main route was later extended by 4 km to Altkirch and by 2 km to Wahlbach.

 Buildings

 The railway staff's offices were located in Landser's town hall and on the first floor of the Le Bœuf Rouge restaurant.

 The camp of the Romanian prisoners of war was located within a military camp at the eastern exit of Dietweiler.
-Many prisoners of war died due to malnutrition, forced labor and the poor living conditions and were buried in the Romanian cemetery in Dietweiler.
+Many prisoners of war died due to malnutrition, forced labor and poor living conditions and were buried in the Romanian cemetery in Dietweiler.